Hypertension: Lifestyle modifications

+Dietary changes shown to reduce blood pressure include diets with low sodium, the DASH diet (Dietary Approaches to Stop Hypertension), which was the best against 11 other diet in an umbrella review, and plant-based diets.
+A 2024 clinical guideline recommended an increase dietary fiber intake, with a minimum of 28g/day for women and 38g/day for men diagnosed with hypertension.

 Increasing dietary potassium has a potential benefit for lowering the risk of hypertension.
 The 2015 Dietary Guidelines Advisory Committee (DGAC) stated that potassium is one of the shortfall nutrients which is under-consumed in the United States.
 However, people who take certain antihypertensive medications (such as ACE-inhibitors or ARBs) should not take potassium supplements or potassium-enriched salts due to the risk of high levels of potassium.

 Physical exercise regimens which are shown to reduce blood pressure include isometric resistance exercise, aerobic exercise, resistance exercise, and device-guided breathing.

+A 2020 Cochrane review examined the impact of walking on blood pressure and heart rate in adults.
+The review found that walking likely reduces systolic blood pressure, with consistent effects across different age groups and both sexes.

+There was also some evidence that walking may lower diastolic blood pressure and heart rate.
+Overall, the certainty of evidence ranged from moderate to low, depending on the outcome and subgroup.
+Walking appears to be a safe, accessible, and potentially effective strategy for supporting cardiovascular health.

 Stress reduction techniques such as biofeedback or transcendental meditation may be considered as an add-on to other treatments to reduce hypertension, but do not have evidence for preventing cardiovascular disease on their own.
 Self-monitoring and appointment reminders might support the use of other strategies to improve blood pressure control, but need further evaluation.